Looking for the plugin's configuration parameters? You can find them in the Request Validator configuration reference doc.

 Note: To learn more, see Lua patterns.

-Semantic validation for format
+Semantic validation for the JSON Schema format

 attribute